Menu

 MAF Tuning

-The MAF sensor is still reading the air in the same way, the sensor reading is still accurate but the signal the MAF sensor sends to the ECU does not give the AFR we need.
+The MAF sensor is still reading the air in the same way, the sensor reading is still accurate but the signal the MAF sensor sends to the ECU does not give the AFR we need/want.

 In this case we need to “tune” the MAF sensor signal to get the fuelling we need.